was identified between baseline and follow-up of completed outcome measures.

-Individual episodes are classified as either: ‘significant improvement’ if the effect size index is greater than or equal to positive 0.5; ‘significant deterioration’ if the effect size index is less than or equal to negative 0.5; or ‘no change’ if the index is greater than negative 0.5 and less than positive 0.5.
+Individual episodes are classified as either: ‘significant improvement’ if the effect size index is greater than or equal to positive 0.5; ‘significant deterioration’ if the effect size index is less than or equal to negative 0.5; or ‘no change’ if the index is greater than -0.5 and less than 0.5.

 Analyses of the 2010–11 national pool of NOCC data identified that for:

-Inpatient and ambulatory settings, a 4 point threshold indicates a medium effect size.
-In practice this means an individual change score of at least 4 points equates to a medium effect size and significant change.
+Inpatient and ambulatory settings a four point threshold indicates a medium effect size.
+In practice this means an individual change score of a least four points equates to a medium effect size and significant change.
 This threshold is the same for all 3 HoNOS measures.